Skip to main content

 Uri data = this.getIntent().getData();if (data != null && data.isHierarchical()) { String uri = this.getIntent().getDataString(); Log.i("MyApp", "Deep link clicked " + uri);}

-5. Run the emulator and follow the link you've specified in the AndroidManifest.
+5. Run the emulator and follow the link you have specified in the AndroidManifest.

 <data android:scheme="https"